oracle/odpi/doc/src/functions/dpiContext.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.
     If a failure occurs, the errorInfo structure is filled in with error information.

+    *NOTE*: The function dpiContext_create() was replaced by a macro in version 4 which calls this function with params set to the value NULL.

     **majorVersion** [IN] -- the major version of the ODPI-C library that is being used by the application.
 This should always be the constant value